 Fulham Palace is a unique and versatile West London venue.
 Set in 13 acres of botanical gardens , this wonderful venue provides they perfect setting for many celebrations and corporate events.
 Your guests will delight in tranquil surroundings as the Palace becomes your exclusively to hire.
 Our savvy in house events team can bring your ideas to life and be there throughout your planning process.
 The Palace offers the use of seven different event room which you can exclusively hire.
 They are all varying in style from Tudor to Georgian, flooded with natural light.

-The Cartoon Gallery is an impressive, long, oak paneled reception room suitable for events with up to 300 guests for a reception.
+The Cartoon Gallery at Hampton Court Palace is an impressive, long, oak paneled reception room suitable for events with up to 300 guests for a reception.
 The Cartoon Gallery houses the copies of Raphael's original works, guests at a cocktail reception can admire the paintings while mingling.
 Originally William III wanted to keep this room for private use.
 Today, the splendour of the room is a reminder to guests, of the royalty who occupied this room in years gone by.